Family and Medical Leave Act (FMLA)

 - to take medical leave when the employee is unable to work because of a serious health condition

-FMLA applies to both mothers and fathers, including same-sex spouses (as of February 23, 2015).
+FMLA applies to both mothers and fathers, including same-sex spouses.

-The National Defense Authorization Act extends coverage to employees with spouses, children, or parents who are now serving on (or who have been called up for) active duty in the military.
+The National Defense Authorization Act extends coverage to employees with spouses, children, or parents who now are serving on, or have been called up for, active duty in the military.
 If these employees are covered by their employers, they can be granted up to 12 weeks of unpaid leave for emergencies arising from a family member’s active military duty.
 These emergencies might include the following:

 - childcare for the child of a deployed military member

 - making financial or legal arrangements related to the military member’s absence

 If the military member becomes seriously ill or injured while on active duty, coverage may be extended up to 26 weeks of unpaid leave each year.

 California implemented a Paid Family Leave (PFL) insurance program in 2002, which when taken in conjunction with FMLA and California Family Rights Act (CFRA) leave, provides up to six weeks paid leave.
 The program is administered by the State Disability Insurance Program.
 Other states may have additional programs too, so check where you live to determine what benefits you are eligible for.

 Before talking to your boss and human resources department about wanting to take FMLA leave, see if your employer qualifies for FMLA leave.
 Check with your company’s human resources office.
 Also, see if your company provides other benefits related to your situation, such as maternity or paternity leave or disability insurance.

 When you need to take FMLA leave, speak with your employer as soon as possible.
 You are required to provide 30-days advance notice in writing when the need is foreseeable.
 For example, if you know you are adopting a child and will need to take leave, it is typical that you will know at least that far in advance.
 However, if you are unable to tell your boss ahead of time, provide as much notice as possible.